-Value-added tax, or other taxes or governmental levy, are typically not payable on rent.
-An exception is the New York City Commercial Rent Tax (CRT) that is imposed on the rent paid by tenants of commercial property located south of 96th Street in Manhattan.
+Value-added tax, or other taxes or governmental levy, are typically not payable on New York rent.
+An exception is the New York City Commercial Rent Tax (CRT) that is imposed on the rent paid by tenants of commercial property located south of the centerline of 96th Street in Manhattan.
 Generally, the CRT applies to tenants whose gross annual rent is at least USD250,000.